Katarina Taikon: Acting career

+Activism

 Taikon dedicated her life to improving conditions for Romani people in Sweden and throughout the world.
 Through her tireless work, debating, writing and talking to Swedish authorities, the Romani were granted the same right to housing and education as all other Swedes.
 In 1953, the 1914 ban on Romani immigration ended.
 This led to other Romani seeking refuge in Sweden, and the population, at first less than a thousand people, grew.

+In 1964 Katarina and her sister Rosa helped found the Zigenarsamfundet (Roma Society).
+That same year, Taikon was appointed as an honorary member of the Swedish Youth Peace Alliance.
+In 1965 Taikon headed the Romani May Day demonstration in Stockholm, the first such public Romani demonstration in the country.
+The demonstration called for the right to education.

 Taikon tried to convince Swedish authorities that these people were in fact political refugees, since they had been oppressed in their countries.
+In 1967 she successfully worked to convince the Swedish government to allow Italian and Polish Romani refugees to remain in Sweden.
 After fruitless efforts to help a group of 47 French Romani gain asylum in Sweden, she decided to change her strategy.
-The only way to end the prejudices against her people was to address the young, she realized, so she started to write her popular series of children's books about her own childhood, Katitzi (in 1979 a TV-series based on the books was produced).
-Her sister Rosa later wrote: the terrible injustices of which the Gypsies have for centuries been the victims, with the result that my generation and those which preceded it were deprived of all civil rights, might have continued in our country if, around 1960, Katarina Taikon had not decided to combat prejudice and racism in all its forms, She wrote books and countless newspaper articles, approached prime ministers, the Government, Parliament and all the political parties.Katarina Taikon died of brain damage after falling into a 13 year long coma, following a cardiac arrest.
-She has been called the Martin Luther King of Sweden.
+The only way to end the prejudices against her people was to address the young, she realized, so she started to write her popular series of children's books about her own childhood, called Katitzi.
+Between 1969 and 1980 she published 13 books in the series.
+A comic book adaptation was created in 1975, and in 1979 a television series based on the books was produced.
+Her sister Rosa later wrote: the terrible injustices of which the Gypsies have for centuries been the victims, with the result that my generation and those which preceded it were deprived of all civil rights, might have continued in our country if, around 1960, Katarina Taikon had not decided to combat prejudice and racism in all its forms, She wrote books and countless newspaper articles, approached prime ministers, the Government, Parliament and all the political parties.

+Writing career

+In 1963 Taikon published Zigenerska, an autobiographical book that focused on the struggles of the Romani community in Sweden.

+In 1969 Taikon released her first children's book, Katitzi, based on her own childhood.
+By 1980 she had published thirteen books in the series.
+Unlike some earlier Swedish children's books, the Katitzi series deals with darker storylines as the books progress, with the last few being aimed toward a teenage demographic.
+The books aimed to illustrate the struggles Romani children and communities faced as a result of systemic societal and legal discrimination.

+A comic book adaptation of Katitizi was created in 1975, and in 1979 a television series based on the books was produced.

+Personal life

+Taikon married Björn Langhammer in 1962.
+She had two children.